 In light of these growing threats, it is no wonder that organizations in all industries continually rank security as a top priority for new spending.
 But how much are they spending?
 To answer this question, we have released our new report, IT Security, Cybersecurity, and Compliance Spending Benchmarks.
 (Click the button above to download free sample pages, or buy the full report now.)

-As shown in Figure 3 from the full report, small organizations allocate 3.3% of their IT operational spending to the security tower.
-This metric falls slightly to 2.8% for midsize organizations, and it rises to 4.1% for large organizations.
-In other words, on average, a large organization with a $100 million IT budget would be spending over $4 million a year on the security tower.
+As shown in Figure 3 from the full report, small and midsize organizations allocate 4.7% of their IT operational spending to the security tower.
+This metric rises to 5.7% for large organizations.
+Comparing this large-organization metric against the small and midsize metric shows that large organizations on average spend about 21% more on security than smaller organizations.

 What Are the Costs Included in the Security Tower?

 The security spending tower includes all IT security, cybersecurity, and security-related compliance spending.
 It includes: